sin5678/inav_cn_wiki/iNavFlight-Missions.md

 AT&W
 ATZ
 ````
 If you use Linux and a USB connected ground side (rather than the USB bridge), you can use `udev` to set the device name.
 You will need to use `lsusb`to find the `serial` parameter for your device.
+The rule below links the `/dev/ttyUSBx` name to `/dev/3dr`.
 ````
 ### /etc/udev/rules.d/66-3dr.rules
 # Hextronic radio